moezbhatti/qksms/Privacy.md

 The information that may be collected with the enablement of these permissions are stored locally on the device and the developer has no access to that information.

-These permissions can be revoked when they are not needed, this is possible on devices running Android 6.0 upwards.
+These permissions can be revoked when they are not needed, this is possible on devices running Android 6.0 upward.

+The Data and information collected when using this software are used to make improvements to the efficiency of the software thereby enabling the developer create a better user experience(UX).

 ## Types of Data Collected